KirolosSamuelAzmy/Hackerrank/README.md

 # Hackerrank
-Solutions of some Hackerrank problems in c++
+Solutions of some Hackerrank problems in c++ , python and SQL